Three Practical Ways to Be a More Successful Leader and Manager

 If I’m honest, my first leadership role wasn’t a big success.
 I was young, inexperienced and made a lot of mistakes.
 In fact, I’d say that I learned more from being a bad leader than from being a good one.

 The mistakes I made taught me a huge amount.
-I was:

 - Young, inexperienced and suddenly in charge of a team